-29. Definition.
+28. Definition.
 NBT liquidity loans are defined as short-term liquidity loans by the NBT to domestic commercial banks, credit unions, credit associations, and microfinance organizations with a maturity of up to three months.
+For the purpose of the quarterly indicative target, the stock of liquidity loans will be calculated as the average of the endmonth stock for the three months during the period under evaluation.